 It is a river with cold flowing water.
 Hot steamy water gush out from a spot underneath the bridge.
 It is warm water near the bridge and 10 deg water elsewhere.

-Many people having wonderful time enjoying the warm water spa amid crisp cold air.
+Many people have wonderful time enjoying the warm water spa amid crisp cold air.

-Further away from the bridge…. it becomes more prominent that hot water stays near the surface.
-It is relatively cold below the surface.
+Further away from the bridge…. it becomes more prominent that hot water stayed near the surface.
+It was relatively cold below the surface.
 Nevertheless, it was very enjoyable spa for us.

 Good time passed quickly…. and the sun started its descend.
 Time to make our way back to Lake Taupo.

 By the time we reached the shore of Lake Taupo… the lake was lit with orange sunlight.